Jennifer Shiman had the dream career for so many creatives.

 And I may not have known that without having had the tools and the road map from the Creative Focus Workshop.

-But even as Jennifer’s creative direction came into focus, many issues hung on from the past.
-Even if she’d wanted to work in the same crunch-time style as before—and she knew she didn’t—She had a new life now, more complicated, and with less free time.
+But even as Jennifer implemented her new work process, many issues hung on from the past.
+Even if she’d wanted to work in the same burnout-producing crunch-time style as before—and obviously she didn’t—she had a new life now, more complicated, and with less free time.

 And she was not happy with those restrictions.